What Is Veterans Day?

 Veterans Day gives Americans the opportunity to celebrate the bravery and sacrifice of all U.S. veterans.
-However, most Americans confuse this holiday with Memorial Day, reports the Department of Veterans Affairs.
+However, most Americans confuse this holiday with Memorial Day, according to the Department of Veterans Affairs.

-In 1968, the Uniforms Holiday Bill ensured three-day weekends for federal employees by celebrating four national holidays on Mondays: Washington's Birthday, Memorial Day, Veterans Day, and Columbus Day.
+In 1968, the Uniform Holiday Monday Act ensured three-day weekends for federal employees by celebrating four national holidays on Mondays: Washington's Birthday, Memorial Day, Veterans Day and Columbus Day.
 Under this bill, Veterans Day was moved to the fourth Monday of October.
 Many states did not agree with this decision and continued to celebrate the holiday on its original date.
 The first Veterans Day under the new law was observed with much confusion on Oct.
 25, 1971.

-Finally on September 20, 1975, President Gerald R. Ford signed a law which returned the annual observance of Veterans Day to its original date of Nov.
+Finally on Sept.
+20, 1975, President Gerald R. Ford signed a law that returned the annual observance of Veterans Day to its original date of Nov.
 11, beginning in 1978.
 Since then, the Veterans Day holiday has been observed on Nov.
 11.

 Celebrating the Veterans Day Holiday

 If the Nov.
 11 holiday falls on a non-workday -- Saturday or Sunday -- the holiday is observed by the federal government on Monday (if the holiday falls on Sunday) or Friday (if the holiday falls on Saturday).
 Federal government closings are established by the U.S. Office of Personnel Management.
 State and local government closings are determined locally, and non-government businesses can close or remain open as they see fit, regardless of federal, state or local government operation determinations.